AbhishekBachare/PokeAPI/README.md

 - ### Pokemon List with Pagination [Done]
     - Use same 'app.js' in /poke-names.
     - Refer Commit c3e5245 for pokelist branch commit.

+## Module 2: Pokemon Search
+- ### Search Pokemon and provide stats [Work In Progress]
+    - Use 'app.js' in /poke-search.

 ---